-A call for baltimore youth to Document this extraordinary and unusual summer through their eyes.
+A call for baltimore youth to Document this extraordinary YEAR through their eyes.

 Special Thanks to Baltimore Chronicles Sponsors:

 Oct.
 16 @ 7pm | Free to Attend

 These three online workshops were offered to help guide students through the process of shooting and editing video footage.
 All workshops are recorded and freely available below for viewing.

 - How do you tell a story using images?